dgaydukov/cert-aws/sa/files/sa.md

 * data partition - reduce amount of scanned data for each query.
 Athena uses hive for partitioning.
 You can partition by any key, good practice to partition based on date/location.
 You specify partition in WHERE clause, so athena scan only this single partition instead of whole bucket.
 It can also help avoid errors, cause if data not partitioned and you run query against whole bucket you may get exceptions.
 * use workgroups - you can separate users/apps and set limits on amount of data each query or the entire workgroup can process, and to track costs.
-Use iam policy to control access to it.
+Use iam policy to control access to it. launch more like this - settings from aws console that allows you to launch same ec2 in the same AZ (it just copy all params like type/vpc/subnet/SG/storage and prepopulate wizard with this params, you can just create same ec2 or change some params in wizard and create different ec2).

 ###### Organizations
 Org - service that allows to tie several accounts to master account and centrally manage them (billing, services, policies), so it basically collection of AWS accounts that you can organize into a hierarchy and manage centrally.